Intermediate State Formation of Topologically Associated Chromatin Domains using Quantum Annealing

+Importantly, quantum annealing sampling exhibits distinct qualitative timing characteristics arising from hardware-level parallelism.
+For sufficiently small models, multiple independent sampling Hamiltonians can be embedded and sampled concurrently on a single annealing chip, enabling the generation of many samples within a single anneal.
+Once a fixed embedding is computed, its one-time cost can be amortized across many annealing readouts.
+We emphasize that this observation reflects workflow‑level throughput and hardware-level parallelism, meaning that multiple independent sampling instances can be embedded and sampled concurrently within a single anneal, thereby increasing sample throughput without reducing the runtime of an individual anneal.
+This should not be interpreted as a quantitative runtime or asymptotic speedup.

-Taken together, our findings suggest that the proposed quantum sampling approach is a promising foundation for future integration into a quantum–classical learning loop aimed at optimizing chromatin model parameters.
+Taken together, our findings suggest that quantum annealing provides a promising route for sampling chromatin configurations consistent with empirical epigenetic statistics and capable of exhibiting TAD-like structural features.
 This represents a step toward leveraging near-term quantum hardware for interpretable modeling of epigenetic regulation.